scds/intro-python/lessons/lesson2.md

 </div>

 ## Key Points / Summary
-- You can use variables to store data
+- You can use variables to store data.
-- The `print()` function can print data to the console
+- The `print()` function can print data to the console.
-- You can use comments to document and explain your code
+- You can use comments to document and explain your code.